 After a car accident, it’s likely that the driver of another vehicle involved may attempt to have you sign a release on any possible claims, and their insurance company may offer you a monetary settlement in order to convince you to do so.
 However, it is ill-advised to accept any offer or to sign any agreements until you have had a full evaluation by a professional doctor.
 Once a release has been signed, you surrender your right to compensation and will be unable to claim damages for injuries that were not apparent at the time.
 Speaking with an experienced attorney is recommended before signing any agreement as well as waiting until you’re certain all injuries have become apparent.
 Need an Car Accident Attorney?
 Use the form below to set up a free meeting with personal injury attorney Thomas Pyles.
 He will go over your case and make sure you get the compensation you deserve.

 The most important thing to do after an accident is to pay a visit to a doctor’s office and have yourself checked for injury, even if none is apparent, or you don’t feel any pain.
 The best person to determine whether or not you have sustained any serious injuries during the accident will be your doctor.
 In addition, your doctor will also be able to provide advice on keeping the symptoms of possible injuries under close observation, and under what circumstances you should report in for additional check-ups.
 Visiting a doctor immediately following the accident will also prevent any claim adjuster from arguing that you weren’t injured enough to seek out medical treatment.

 Not all injuries are apparent immediately following an accident.
 It’s important to visit a doctor as soon as possible to make sure there are no serious issues that you’re not aware of.
 In addition, it’s also important to speak with an attorney before signing any agreement with the other party’s insurance agency.
 Thomas Pyles can help you with your personal injury case.
-Click Here to set up a free consultation today.
+Click Here to set up a consultation today.